moby/moby/docs/reference/commandline/dockerd.md

 ##### `zfs.fsname`

-Set zfs filesystem under which docker will create its own datasets.
+Specifies the ZFS filesystem that the daemon should use to create its datasets.
-By default docker will pick up the zfs filesystem where docker graph (`/var/lib/docker`) is located.
+By default, the ZFS filesystem in `/var/lib/docker` is used.

 ###### Example